 Want to know my updated thoughts on the sliding scale including troubleshooting and alternatives?
 Come this way.

 Offering a sliding scale for classes and products comes from a desire to create multiple access points for the wild and big hearted creatures called to learn from us.
-I have always strived to offer products and services at a variety of price points, including keeping some of my programs purposefully inexpensive (the Lunar Apothecary is $125 or $10.41 a month for a one year ecourse, membership in a private learning community, direct access to ask me questions on herbal medicine and magick, as well as new material each month) so that folks from a diversity of economic backgrounds might take part.
+I have always strived to offer products and services at a variety of price points as well as multiple free offerings throughout the year, including keeping my online programs purposefully inexpensive (The Lunar Apothecary is $297 for a lifetime membership in a private learning community with a 13 month ecourse along with direct access to ask me questions on herbal medicine and magick while The Tarot Apothecary is $78 for a 13 part course, and multiple ebooks starting at $6) so that folks from a diversity of economic backgrounds might take part.
 In meditating on what tools I could use to create multiple financial access points that would reflect the multiple economic realities of my students, I use a sliding scale system for some of my products and services.

 First, if you're unfamiliar with what class is and why it matters, please visit classmatters.org to learn more and check out the additional resources listed at the end of this post.